ligboy/retrofit-converter-fastjson/README.md

 compile 'org.ligboy.retrofit2:converter-fastjson-android:2.0.2'
 ```

-Snapshots of the development version are available in [Sonatype's `snapshots` repository][snap].

-Retrofit requires at minimum Java 7 or Android 2.3.
+FastJson Retrofit Converter requires at minimum Java 7 or Android 2.3.
 To use, supply an instance of your desired converter when building your `Retrofit` instance.

 ```java